 - 3.2.1.
-The academy has identified the following as banned items as it reasonably believes them to be likely to cause harm or disruption. - Vapes and electronic cigarettes - Lighters and matches - Knives or blades - any article that a member of staff reasonably suspects has been, or is likely to be used: to commit an offence; or to cause personal injury to, or damage to the property of, any person (including the child) - 3.2.2.Children must not have these items in their possession on academy premises at any time when they are under the lawful charge and control of the academy staff e.g. external visits/trips.
+The academy has identified the following as banned items as it reasonably believes them to be likely to cause harm or disruption.

+- Vapes and electronic cigarettes

+- Lighters and matches

+- Knives or blades

+- any article that a member of staff reasonably suspects has been, or is likely to be used: to commit an offence; or to cause personal injury to, or damage to the property of, any person (including the child)

+- mobile phones not locked in a pouch

+- 3.2.2.
+Children must not have these items in their possession on academy premises at any time when they are under the lawful charge and control of the academy staff e.g., external visits/trips.This only applies to mobile phones when on site.